matsonj/nba-monte-carlo/evidence/pages/nba/predictions.md

 ## Future Predictions

-_Home field advantage has not been included in these predictions.
-Historically, NBA teams win 62% of their games at home._
+_Historically, NBA teams win 62% of their games at home, which explains why teams with lower elo ratings can be predicted to win._

 <DataTable data={future_games} rows=15 >